top of page

 Question: What if I break my motorcycle or have motorcycle problems that I can't fix?
 What will I ride?

-Answer: We have a support truck that can transport your motorcycle from the trail back to the Moto Mansion.
-We also have an emergency back-up motorcycle that you can rent for $150 per day, or you can rent from a local private rider.
-This back-up motorcycle is ONLY for break-down emergencies, and can't be rented as a primary bike.
+Answer: We have a support truck that can transport your motorcycle from the trail back to the lodging arrangement.
+We also have an emergency back-up motorcycle that you can rent, or you can rent from a local private rider.
 There are also motorcycle shops, but they typically have a wait of 2-3 weeks.
 We also have access to a few on-call private mechanics who may be able to help.

 Question: What happens if there is an injury or a mechanical breakdown on the trail?

-Answer: Your videographer (usually Tyler) will be equipped with a very basic first aid kit and a Garmin inReach GPS communicator.
-However, he is a videographer and not a medical professional or mechanic, and may be unable to assist to the extent needed in a medical or mechanical emergency.
+Answer: The host will be equipped with a very basic first aid kit and a Garmin inReach GPS communicator.
+However, he is not a medical professional or mechanic, and may be unable to assist to the extent needed in a medical or mechanical emergency.
 In the event of a serious, life threatening injury, we can use the inReach to call qualified personnel through Search and Rescue.
 For minor injuries or mechanical breakdowns that can't be resolved on the trail, we have a support truck on call that can usually reach us within an hour.
 90% of the riding we'll do takes place within 20 miles of Saint George, which has two excellent hospitals.

 Question: Is there cell coverage on the rides?

-Answer: It depends on the terrain.
+Answer: It depends on the terrain and location.
 In deep canyons, no. On overlooks and peaks, yes!
-In most cases, depending on your carrier, you will still have cell service on the trails we ride.
+In most cases, depending on your carrier, you will still have cell service on the trails we ride in St. George.
+It's a different story in Capitol Reef.
+There is very little cell service in and around Capitol Reef national park.

 QUESTIONS ABOUT LODGING, THE MOTO MANSION, SKILL LEVELS, AND BOOKING: